jessesquires/jessesquires.com/_posts/2017-06-04-writing-better-singletons-in-swift.md

 What this reveals is that "singleton-ness" is not hard-coded into the design of these classes.
 The essence of a singleton is not an intrinsic aspect of the class, but merely an option.
 You can allocate and initialize a regular instance of the class with no global state, use it and discard it later.

 **This** is how we should write singletons &mdash; as regular classes with a single designated `init()` and a [single responsibility](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 After writing and unit testing the class, *then* add a `.shared` class property for clients to use.
-Further, put this class in its own framework.
+Then you can either remove `init()`, make it `private`, or put this class in its own framework and make it `internal` to restrict access.
 Swift makes creating lightweight micro-libraries easy.
-This will add an additional barrier to prevent adding unrelated functionality and state over time.
+Moving the class to its own framework will add an additional barrier to prevent adding unrelated functionality and state over time.

 Create a singleton, **but only when there is no other solution**.
 And when you do, do it right: